 Attribute label

-Any connection should have an attribute called label, which labels it throughout the entire CAx process.
+Any connection should have an attribute called label, which identifies it throughout the entire CAx process, maybe even the complete product lifecycle including manufacturing.
 It is not necessary that these labels are unique: For instance, if a weld line is split into different parts at a certain step in the process (e.g. when crossing holes in the structure), its components shall keep the label attribute.
 A system "way down" in the process (i.e. detached from any centralized naming authority) may create new connections with all the same label, e.g.: "0" or empty string.

 The label may be composed of digits only, but it should not be confused with e.g.: a finite element’s ID.
 If desired, finite element IDs would have to be placed within some <appdata/> element.